dougpowers/vim-mapper/README.md

 | ci<delimiter\>      | Edit           | Delete text under the carat between two [delimiters](#delimiters) and enter Insert mode                                 |

 > ❔**FAQ** - Where is my favorite vim command?
 > _VimMapper is not intended for extensive text entry and therefore only emulates a subset of vim functionality.
 Currently, support for more movements and well as numerical counts, sentence objects, visual mode, and other operations is planned for future releases.
-However, fully emulating vim or even vi is outside the scope of the Vim-Mapper project._
+However, fully emulating vim or even vi is outside the scope of the VimMapper project._

 > ❔**FAQ** - What about text registers?
 > _Text registers are planned for a future release._